-If you are using Sympathy as your compiling software, then just e-mail your puzzle as a file attachment.
+If you are using Sympathy (no longer available) as your compiling software, then just e-mail your puzzle as a file attachment.
 If not, then Word or PDF files are fine too.
-Do bear in mind that I always recreate the grids in Sympathy, and I strip the clues (and preamble, if there is one) down to basic text and reformat from scratch.
+Do bear in mind that I always recreate the grids, and I strip the clues (and preamble, if there is one) down to basic text and reformat from scratch.
 Therefore there’s absolutely no need to spend a lot of time on fancy formatting.

 Please send the SOLUTION along with the puzzle.
 I would like full explanations for hard thematics – and if your crossword relies on obscure words and references an explanation is essential too.

 Please send me just ONE puzzle.
 If you send multiple puzzles I will only look at one of them.

 After looking at your puzzle I will let you know if I wish to publish it.
 If your submission is successful, I will point out any edits that need to be made.
 I do not make changes to published puzzles without agreement from the setter – it should be your own work that people see and I know how annoying meddlesome editors can be!
 The only details I will amend without consultation are typos, misnumbered clues etc.